RTEMS/rtems-docs/user/tracing/eventrecording.rst

 option :c:macro:`CONFIGURE_RECORD_PER_PROCESSOR_ITEMS`.
 The configuration option :c:macro:`CONFIGURE_RECORD_EXTENSIONS_ENABLED` enables the generation of thread create, start, restart, delete, switch, begin, exitted and terminate events.
+The configuration option :c:macro:`CONFIGURE_RECORD_INTERRUPTS_ENABLED` enables the generation of interrupt entry and exit events.
 Dumps of the event records in a fatal error handler can be enabled by the mutually exclusive :c:macro:`CONFIGURE_RECORD_FATAL_DUMP_BASE64` and :c:macro:`CONFIGURE_RECORD_FATAL_DUMP_BASE64_ZLIB` configuration options.

 Custom events can be recorded for example with the